 Always follow Child Protection Procedures.
 If you believe that a child is at risk of immediate harm, call the Police/ Children's Social Care as an emergency.

-Further information and child protection procedures can be found on the North Yorkshire Safeguarding Children Board and the City of York Safeguarding Children Board websites:
+Further information and child protection procedures can be found on the North Yorkshire, City of York and East Riding Safeguarding Children Partnership websites:

 5.4.
 Children's Social Care contact numbers: